-Attendance is required for all lecture meetings on Wednesdays, 10:40 - 11:30 am.
+Attendance is required for all lecture meetings on Tuesdays, 9:30-10:45 am.
 During the lecture period we will review concepts from the previous week and discuss theoretical concepts and results, as well as potential problems that may arise in the following week.
-After a short class discussion, students will work together on editing their manuscripts, complete problem sets, and/or data analysis.
+After a short class discussion, students will work together on editing their manuscripts, complete problem sets, and/or data analyses.
 Your active participation in these small group sessions will determine your lecture participation score.